 - PROM.
 Produces a CRC of the whole programme code.
 It was intended to make this result zero with an additional byte programmed to make it so but this feature never got finalised.
 It now reports just the CRC value. - RAM.
 Checks the RAM holds values that are written.
 It does not disrupt the information already present. - DISPLAY.
 Checks all pixels are working. - BACKLIGHT.
 Alters the brightness in 15 steps. - KEYBOARD.
 Press all the keys and that key comes up on the display.
 There should be no gaps.
 Make sure you press F4 last.
 We find it useful to have KEY - BLEEP - 1 SHORT so that there is always a bleep when a key is pressed. - EEPROM.
 Contains the non-volatile registers containing all the setup information that the User types in.
 It checks that each byte can be written and erased.
 It does not disrupt the information already present. - RTC.
 Displays the time and date (updating).
 Checks on the interrupt status of this device should be a toggling 0 / 1 on the display, with a command to PRESET it if necessary. - SRAM.
 Tests the battery backed ram within the RTC.
 This area is used to hold the encoder values, updated once per second.
 It does not disrupt the information already present. - RS232.
 Requires a LOOP BACK connector box to be fitted with an external power supply input socket. - ENCODERS.
-Requires a LOOP BACK connector to be fitted with an external power supply input socket and needs access to an internal test pin. - BLEEPER.
+Requires a LOOP BACK connector to be fitted with an external power supply input socket and needs access to an internal test pin.
+This also RESETS the TWO ENCODER COUNTS. - BLEEPER.
 Puts on a few long beeps. - FLASH.
 ERASES the FLASH area which contains the DATABASE of OBJECTS.
 Do not do this if the DATABASE option is fitted!
-You will need to erase the FLASH if you are trying to create the database and it says 'FLASH\OVERWRITE error message. - SLEW RUNDOWN.
+You will need to erase the FLASH if you are trying to create the database and it says 'FLASH_OVERWRITE error message. - FOCUS.
+Focus Digital inputs (8) are displayed in a line.
+The data is refreshed every second.
+This screen is only present if the FOCUS option has been selected. - SLEW RUNDOWN.
 Measures the distance travelled and time to stop in the slewing stage of a GOTO procedure.
 The figures can be used to check the parameters entered.
 Hence the performance can be refined resulting in closer first stage slews to the target.